drzzlio/gitops/apps/yoke/readme.md

 Accounts, which may be enough to meet our needs for tenant isolation, just let the controlplanes create their assigned buckets.

-An interesting thought was proposed by a blog post talking about kine's NATs integration, where leaf nodes are run next to the controlplane and then peer with supercluster.
+An interesting thought was proposed by [the blog post](https://nats.io/blog/exploring-nats-as-a-backend-for-k3s/) talking about kine's NATs integration, where leaf nodes are run next to the controlplane and then peer with superclusters.
 There could be some interesting benefits to doing this with our ephemeral controlplanes, but unsure if they align with our goals or if they're substantial enough for the compute costs.